RoxasShadow/Vasilij/README.md

 What it does
 ------------
-After you have configured `config.js`, *Vasilij* provides APIs that output a JSON string containing the directory tree of given path, making eventually thumbnails for folders which have no one.
+After you have configured `config.js`, *Vasilij* provides APIs that output a JSON response containing the directory tree of given path, making eventually thumbnails for folders which have no one.

 *Improvisation* makes a grid with these infos with some wizardries and... that's it.